Family-friendly Programs and Services

 - State of California Community Care Licensing Division: Provides information on licensing, laws, and finding child care.

 The Women’s Center serves as a resource for the entire campus community while placing the experiences of diverse women at the center through the resources they provide, the programming and learning opportunities they facilitate, and the dynamic community space that they create.
-The Women's Center is a unit of Equity, Diversity and Inclusion.
+The Women's Center is a unit of Equity Diversity and Inclusion.
+In addition, The Women's Center hosts a ucsdmoms listserve with valuable information for parents on campus.

 - Space to meet, learn, and grow